Figure 1: Bipolar pulse: in German the so called „Läuschen“ (a small louse).

 Use of the Doppler frequency

 In modern radar sets, the Doppler frequency is used for a variety of purposes:

 - The classic use is still the distinction between moving and unmoved targets.

 - The Doppler frequency can be directly measured in modern radar devices by means of the Fast Fourier transformation .
 Specially weather radar measures the wind speed and the wind direction.
 Surveillance radar measures the Doppler frequency to calculate the radial speed of the targets.

-- Surveillance radar also uses extensive Doppler filter banks to characterize the target.
+- Surveillance radar also uses extensive Doppler filter banks to characterize the target as with a fingerprint.
 In the best case even the aircraft type can be determined.